NGEE-Arctic/dapper/docs/surface-variables.rst

 ELM surface file variables
 ==========================

-This page lists variables that can appear in an ELM/ELM surface file and indicates their expected dimensions and whether `dapper`` treats them as required, conditional, or optional.

-The tables below are **auto-generated** from ``SURFACE_VAR_SPECS`` in ``dapper.surf.surface_var_specs``.
-To add or change a variable, edit that Python dict, not this documentation file.
+This page is auto-generated from ``SURFACE_VAR_SPECS`` in ``dapper.surf.surface_var_specs``.

+Each variable has:

+- name
+- dimensions
+- units
+- required level (required / conditional / optional)
+- contexts (which ELM/ELM features or modules use it)
+- description

+Only edit the Python dict; this page is rebuilt automatically.

 .. include:: _generated/surface_variables_tables.rst